DanielLandonJr/CodeLouisvilleFEWD_FinalProject/readMe.md

 ### Responsive Design

 - Site is good down to about 320 pixels.
+Used CSS Grid for layout control.

 ### CSS

 - Multiple customs selectors are scatter throught the CSS.
 I used NODE and installed SASS for the project.
 Browse project files to see what I did.
 Not comfortable with SASS setup, need to come up with a "standard" that I like.

 ### JavaScript

 - There is much JavaScript in this project.
 Most of it is designed along ES6 modules.

 ### Comments